Tropical Storm Harvey Update

 From The Woodlands Fire Department in conjunction with Montgomery County Office of Emergency Management

-The current forecast has the storm tracking to the south followed by a turn to N/NE by Monday, August 28, 2017, passing west of Montgomery County.
+The current forecast has the storm tracking to the N/NE by Monday, August 28, 2017, passing west of Montgomery County.

 Montgomery County will remain on the “dirty” side of the storm bringing additional rainfall to the area.
 Predictions indicate Harvey will be downgraded to a Tropical Depression.